Key Takeaways

 Alternatively, if this log system is just not something you will keep updated – Morningscore keeps a history of links and improvements.

-3. Find competitors
+3. Find competitors for your SEO strategy

 ✅ 3.1 Make a list of your competitors

-Make a list of your biggest competitors is an important part of the early stages of the SEO strategy.
+Making a list of your biggest competitors is an important part of the early stages of the SEO strategy.
 These can be local companies – the ones you know are directly competing with you or for your clients if you are at an agency.
 Or they can be big national companies that you look up to and want to copy a bit.

 ✅ 3.2 Add your competitors to Morningscore

-By adding them to Morningscore you will get access to all their keywords, rankings, and links.
+By adding them to Morningscore, you will get access to all their keywords, rankings, and links.

 4. Make a landing page priority list

-It would not make sense to optimize every page on your website as it is time consuming and probably wouldn’t make much of a difference.
+It would not make sense to optimize every page on your website as it is time-consuming and probably wouldn’t make much of a difference.

 This is especially true for very large websites.